somramnani/somramnani.github.io/README.md

-# Bootstrap-Portfolio
+# Portfolio Website
-A simple portfolio that encoprates the Bootstrap CSS Framework.
+A simple portfolio wesbite that encoprates the Bootstrap CSS Framework.

 ## Tools/Languages Used:
+- HTML
-- HTML/CSS
+- CSS
 - Bootstrap
+- JavaScript

 ## Features
 - Uses the Bootstrap framework to recreate the Basic-Portfolio/Responsive-Portfolio repo with the following items: